-Students will have access to computers in each room which allows students to access an online BLC LMS library with Accounting and Business resources and access to "BLC Simulated" Environment which will include sample templates, policies and forms typically found in any Accounting and Business firm to provide learners with real world experience and to give them hands on training.
-In addition, learners will have access to MS office suite and unit's relevant software's and tools.
+Students will have access to computers in a computer lab which allows students to access an online BLC LMS library with resources and access to "BLC Simulated" Environment which will include sample templates, policies and forms typically found in any industry to provide learners with real-world experience and to give them hands-on training.
+In addition, learners will have access to MS office suite and unit's relevant software and tools.

-In addition to online access learners will be provided with a list of suggested Accounting and Business books and e-books so that they can collect resources from trainers.
+In addition to online access, learners will be provided with a list of suggested Accounting and Business books and e-books so that they can collect resources from trainers.